 Finding a job in Italy isn’t as easy as it once was, regardless of whether a new arrival is an EU citizen or not.

 - CON: High unemployment

 Italy’s economy has seen better days.
 Every year, thousands of university students graduate with no job prospects.
-To be safe, it’s a good idea for expats to secure a job in Italy before they move away from home.
+To be safe, expats should try to secure a job in Italy before they move away from home.
 Even the traditional expat hospitality jobs are in short supply now.

 Healthcare in Italy

 The chances of finding employment might be slim, but Italian healthcare is excellent and affordable.